-It’s one of our favourite places to visit with the Children all year round.
-I wrote a post all about Hever Castle previously which talks about just how beautiful its grounds are and how family friendly it is.
-It is particularly wonderful during the summer months but equally comes to life at Christmas with all the festive events.
+It’s one of our favourite places to visit with Ella and Louis all year round.
+You can check out my post from one of our previous trips to Hever Castle.
+It is particularly wonderful during the summer months but really comes to life at Christmas.

 Christmas at Hever is really quite magical.
 The Castle is dressed with twinkling lights and a little vintage fun fair is set up on its grounds.
 There are traditional rides and stalls to transport you back to the past and even Huskies on site.
 There’s a father Christmas in a traditional log cabin and an enchanted forest trail to walk through.

 You can easily make a Christmas visit to Hever Castle a full day out.
 The wonderful play areas are open all year round and there’s always lovely food on offer in the restaurants and cafes.

 There’s a gift shop if you fancy a spot of Christmas shopping and the Castle is decorated with Christmas trees and has a beautiful log fire on the go throughout the season.

 The grounds, gardens and lakes can be explored all year round, and during the festive season, you can experience it all at night.